GemstoneGG/Velocity-CTD/README.md

   messages, alongside `/velocity reload`able translations, alongside `/velocity reload`able server additions/removals inside the `velocity.toml`.
 * Removal of all language files except `messages.properties` to preserve maintainability.
-PRs are welcome to reimplement all language files with our changes.
+PRs (Pull Requests) are welcome to reimplement all language files with our changes.
+* And much, much more...
+Try it out and see what we have to offer for yourself!

 ## Velocity-CTD Permissions
 * `velocity.command.alert` [/alert] (Allows you to display public alerts